Welcome to my crafty blog!

 Big news!
 The Starburst Wrapper Bracelet Tutorial is now available as an Amazon e-book!

-It’s only $1.99 and with the Kindle version, you can take this handy step-by-step guide wherever you’re going to be folding!
-Giving the e-book along with a pack of Starburst wrappers would be an excellent gift.
+It’s only $2.99 and with the e-book version, you can take this handy step-by-step guide wherever you’re going to be folding!
+For an excellent crafty gift, give the e-book along with a pack of Starburst.
+The purchased book can be read on the iPad, Kindle, e-reader, or your computer screen so it’s portable and versatile.

-Thanks for your continued support of Fluffyland Craft & Sewing Blog, and enjoy crafting!
+Thanks for your support of Fluffyland Craft & Sewing Blog, and enjoy crafting!

 Have you been wondering how to make the amazing bracelets from Starburst wrappers?
 A simple folding method, plus some finishing tips, will help you make your very own Starburst bracelet.
 It looks like a lot of steps, but after you’ve made a few links you’ll have the folding method memorized.
 The average bracelet takes 30-36 Starburst wrappers, so save up!
 Ask friends to unwrap carefully and “donate”, and to avoid candy binges and sugar highs, unwrap all your Starbursts and save them in a ziploc bag for later.
 You can save money by buying Starbursts in bulk from Amazon.